ArtemBielkovskyi/GameDev/README.md

 I just added a couple of little projects created by me.
 Mainly this is just a small games which I have created by myself.

-Step to open a game:
+Steps to open a game:
 1) Download RAR file
 2) Extract into comfortable place
 3) Open "MyRunner1.exe" file